Skip to content

 This feature is provided as a tech preview and could change in backwards incompatible ways in the future.

-• OTEL_EXPORTER_OTLP_ENDPOINT set to the address of your OpenTelemetry Collector instance ex. http://otel-collector:4318.
+• Configure the OTEL_EXPORTER_OTLP_ENDPOINT environment variable to point to the address of the OpenTelemetry Collector instance (e.g.,http://otel-collector:4318).

 At the moment, the following data is recorded by Pulp:

-• Access to every requested package (an HTTP method, target URL, status code, and user agent).
+• Latency of delivering requested packages (an HTTP method, status code, and unique worker name).

 • The size of served artifacts (total count of served data and the reference to a domain).

-The information above is sent to the collector in the form of spans and metrics.
+The information above is sent to the collector in the form of metrics.
 Thus, the data is emitted either based on the user interaction with the system or on a regular basis.
-Consult OpenTelemetry Traces and OpenTelemetry Metrics to learn more.
+Consult OpenTelemetry Metrics to learn more.